-Recently, we sat down with Kerry Duff, our Track Product Manager, to discuss some of the ways retailers are using post-purchase tracking and comms to really change the game, when it comes to customer delivery experience.
+Recently, we sat down with Kerry Duff, our Track Product Manager, to discuss some of the ways retailers are using post-purchase tracking and comms to really change the game when it comes to customer delivery experience.
 Kerry works with some of the most exciting and dominant retailers in the market, so the conversation included great insight into innovative best practices being adopted right now.

 Happy path and unhappy path

-- Happy path
+• Happy path

-- Unhappy path
+• Unhappy path

-Dispatched > in transit > out for delivery > delivered
+Dispatched > In transit > Out for delivery > Delivered

 Unfortunately, we see all too often that the unhappy path is when communication fails.
-Retailers, and carriers, often have weaker or delayed unhappy path communications.
-And when the customer doesn’t know what’s going on, that’s when they’ll give you a call – at your own expense.
+Retailers and carriers often have weaker or delayed unhappy path communications.
+And when the customer doesn’t know what’s going on, that’s when they call you – and at your own expense.
 It’s unfair to send your customer into a communication black hole, especially when something isn’t going as expected.
 That’s the main driver of dissatisfaction and lost loyalty in the post-purchase experience.
+Of course, the reverse is also true.

 By being proactive and upfront about the unhappy path, retailers can reduce the impact to the customer when things don’t go to plan.
 This is the best way to turn a bad situation into a good outcome, with a customer that feels looked after.

-Proactively reducing WISMO
+Proactively reduce WISMO

 Branding builds loyalty